livereload/LiveReload/README.md

 1. Don't forget to pull all submodules after getting the source code.

-2. Compile CoffeeScript files inside backend/ dir.
-This isn't automated at the moment, so just invoke coffee on the command line; I'm using CoffeeScript 1.1.3.

-3. Run `npm install` in backend/ dir to install prerequisites.
+2. Run `rake prepare`.

-4. Open LiveReload/LiveReload.xcodeproj and build it with Xcode.
-Alternatively, use `rake build:release` or a similar task (see `rake -T` for the full list).
+3. Open LiveReload/LiveReload.xcodeproj and build it with Xcode.
+Alternatively, use `rake mac:release` or a similar task (see `rake -T` for the full list).

-That should be it.

 Hacking tips